-CRV operates professional breeding programmes for different breeds in various regions of the world.
-These diverse breeding programmes are driven by one clear vision: CRV want to help dairy farmers progress by offering genetics that are leading in health and efficiency.
+CRV operates professional breeding programs for different breeds in various regions of the world.
+These diverse breeding programs are driven by one clear vision: CRV want to help dairy farmers progress by offering genetics that are leading in health and efficiency.

 Buying from breeders

 ‘CRV has always been an active player in the United States through cooperation with various other parties and since 2009 we have operated our own breeding programmes there’, says Gerbrand van Burgsteden, Senior Breeding Analyst at CRV's product development department.
 He is responsible for selecting the American CRV bulls, together with his American colleague Joe Stanek.

 The bulls from CRV's US breeding programme are housed in North America and are available for the American and international markets.
 Currently 50 bulls are used each year.
 In consultation with van Burgsteden, Stanek buys around 75% of these bulls directly from breeders.
 Some bulls are acquired at bull auctions.
 ‘We use the genomic breeding values for TPI, production, health and conformation to select the most promising bulls and also base our choices on our indexes for feed efficiency, CRV Health and CRV Efficiency,’ explains van Burgsteden (see text in box).
 Gil Gar Fumagalli is a fine illustration of a bull acquired from breeders in the current CRV portfolio.
 He has a breeding value of 2668 GTPI, +1.79 PTAT and +5% CRV Health and +4% CRV Efficiency.
 He hails from a gilt-edged family that has proven and continues to prove its breeding prowess worldwide.
 The foundation dam of this family is the EX-91 Ked Juror daughter Ralma Juror Faith.